Kr1tchayA/Kr1tchayA/README.md

 ### Hi there 👋
+- I’m @Kr1tchayA
+- I’m interested in game and digital drawing (Vharacter Design).
+- I’m studying at Panyapiwat Institute of Management
+- I'm pleasure to meet you.💞️

 <!--
 **Kr1tchayA/Kr1tchayA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.